 Things to remember

 - Students must advocate for themselves.
-Requests for accommodations must be made to the Director of Disability Services and communicated to the student’s professors
+Requests for accommodations must be made through the Disability Services office and communicated to the student’s professors.

 - College students must structure and plan their own study time.
 In college, time management, organization and general study skills take on an even greater importance.
 The Macalester Academic Excellence Center (MAX Center) is available to assist students in gaining these skills.